rackerlabs/genestack/docs/infrastructure-rabbitmq.md

 kubectl apply -k /opt/genestack/kustomize/rabbitmq-cluster/base
 ```

+!!! note

-> NOTE RabbitMQ has a base configuration which is HA and production ready.
+    RabbitMQ has a base configuration which is HA and production ready.
 If you're deploying on a small cluster the `aio` configuration may better suit the needs of the environment.

 ## Validate the status with the following